nasa/cape/doc/pyover/examples/powered_nacelle/index.rst

 This example shows how to use pyOver for a test case with two related configurations, a flow-through axisymmetric nacelle, and a powered axisymmetric nacelle.
 The example comes with the grids and input files ready to run OVERFLOW.
-However, if one desires to generate these files locally, here are the commands used to create the grid and input files in the OVERFLOW source.
+However, if one desires to generate these files locally, here are the commands that were used to create the grid and input files in the OVERFLOW source.
 This assumes that the OVERFLOW source bundle has been installed in a directory whose absolute path is given by the environment variable ``$OVERHOME``.
+The following generates double-precision, little-endian unformatted versions of the grid files.

   .. code-block:: bash